 Campus Dining - www.gvsufood.com

 Nine meal plans are available to all Grand Valley students.
 Students living on north campus can choose from the 10 Plus, 14 Plus, and 19 Plus plans.
 Other on-campus and commuting students can select any plan.

 Meals are offered in six of the nine meal plan options.
-Meals provide the opportunity to enjoy all-you-care-to-eat dining in the Fresh Food Company and can also be used to purchase meal combos at 14 dining locations.
-Each time a meal is eaten in the Fresh Food Company or a meal combo is used; one meal is subtracted from the meal balance.
+Meals provide the opportunity to enjoy all-you-care-to-eat dining in the Fresh Food Company or can be used to purchase meal combos at 14 dining locations.
+One meal is subtracted from the meal balance each time a meal is eaten in the Fresh Food Company or a meal combo is used.
 Students on weekly meal plans may use up to three meals per day.

 All nine meal plans offer Dining Dollars.
-Dining Dollars are a debit account attached directly to your student's meal plan.
+Dining Dollars are a debit account attached directly to a student's meal plan.
 Dining Dollars are accepted in all Campus Dining restaurants, C-Stores, coffee shops, and concession stands.
 It works like a debit card and can be used for beverages, snacks, or full meals at any time.
-Your student can check their account balance online, at Campus Dining registers, or by using the GV mobile app.
-You or your student can add dollars at www.gvsufood.com or by visiting the Campus Dining office in 100 Commons on the Allendale Campus.
+Students may check their account balance online, at Campus Dining registers, or by using the GV mobile app.
+Students may add dollars at www.gvsufood.com or by visiting the Campus Dining office in 100 Commons on the Allendale Campus.
 Dining Dollars carry over from the fall to winter semester.

 Weekly Plans: Meals are per week and do not transfer to the next week.